Cyber and Information Security Technology Overview

 Students in the A.S. in Computer and Information Science program develop implementation and support skills in operating systems, networking, software programs, and cybersecurity.
 Students develop additional focused skills based on which concentration the student pursues.
 Students also learn principles of excellent customer service to assist clients with technical issues.

-Upon successful completion of the Cyber and Information Security Technology concentration, graduates are able to:
+Upon successful completion of the Cyber and Information Security Technology concentration, graduates are expected to:

 Computer and Information Science Outcomes: